gazebosim/docs/garden/install_ubuntu.md

 Head back to the [Getting started](/docs/all/getstarted) page to start using Gazebo!

+**WARNING:** `gz-garden` cannot be installed alongside gazebo-classic (eg. `gazebo11`).
+Trying to install `gz-garden` on a system that already has gazebo-classic installed from binaries will cause gazebo-classic and its dependencies to be uninstalled.
+Currently, the workarounds for this are to install from source or to use Docker for either `gz-garden` or gazebo-classic so they are not installed side-by-side on the same system.

 ## Uninstalling binary install

 If you need to uninstall Gazebo or switch to a source-based install once you